 On the detail with him was his high school buddy Willard Von Bergen.
-Von, as he was known as, had joined the National Guard with Jim.
+Von, as he was known, had joined the National Guard with Jim.
 It was during this time that he became ill and sent to the new POW camp at Cabanatuan where he died.

 The next bridge Jim and the other POWs were sent to build was in Batangas.
 Once again, the people of the town did whatever they could to help the Americans.
 An order of Roman Catholic sisters, who had been recently freed from custody, invited Lt.
 Col. Wickord and twelve POWs for a dinner.
 Wickord picked the twelve sickest looking POWs.
 Jim must have looked like he needed a good meal because he was one of the twelve men selected by Wickord.